All Episodes

 We're going to talk to him at the bottom of the hour.

-It is open line Friday, as I mentioned.
+It is Open Line Friday, as I mentioned.

-It's also the day that the fiscal cliff is back on page one because Boehner and McConnell and the rest of the congressional leadership is going to go to the White House and meet with the President in a couple of hours.
+It's also the day that the fiscal cliff is back on page one because Boehner and McConnell and the rest of the congressional leadership is going to go to the White House and meet with the president in a couple of hours.

 One last chance to avert this crisis of going off the cliff.

-The House of Representatives itself isn't even in Washington, but Boehner said, I want you to show up on Sunday so that if necessary, you can meet and vote on whatever it is that we can vote on on New Year's Eve, which is Monday the thirty-first.
+The House of Representatives itself isn't even in Washington, but Boehner said, I want you to show up on Sunday so that if necessary, you can meet and vote on whatever it is that we can vote on on New Year's Eve, which is Monday the 31st.

 I am so bored with this whole discussion of what the Republicans should and shouldn't do and what tactics are going to be employed because I think it misses the entire point.

-The first hour of today's program, I mentioned my belief that President Obama doesn't see the fiscal cliff as a problem because he's more motivated by raising taxes than he is, strengthening the American economy.
+The first hour of today's program, I mentioned my belief that President Obama doesn't see the fiscal cliff as a problem because he's more motivated by raising taxes than he is strengthening the American economy.

 So if you've got that situation in place, if you've got a guy who doesn't mind if we go over the cliff, you can't cut a deal with him.

-So the Republicans shouldn't be torturing themselves, asking how much we need to concede and how much we need to give up, because there's never going to be a deal that's going to be good enough for him unless they go so far that they destroy the soul of the party.
+So the Republicans shouldn't be torturing themselves asking how much we need to concede and how much we need to give up because there's never going to be a deal that's going to be good enough for him unless they go so far that they destroy the soul of the party.

-I don't think he wants a deal, since he doesn't want a deal, there's no reason for them to keep breaking themselves up about the whole thing.
+There's no reason for them to keep breaking themselves up about the whole thing.

 There's only one way that I see a deal coming around, and that is if the Senate cuts a deal itself.